janstarke/dfir-timeline/README.md

 ```

-## Record format
+# Record flow format

-Basically, the [record format](https://github.com/fox-it/flow.record) uses [MessagePack](https://github.com/msgpack/msgpack), with some extensions:

- - a list of records is preceded by a header
- - every record is preceded by its size (as 32bit integer in network byte order)
+Basically, the [record format](https://github.com/fox-it/flow.record) uses [MsgPack](https://github.com/msgpack/msgpack).
+A record stream is a sequence of tuples, each containing of a 4 byte size field and a msgpack encoded [record pack](#record-packs) (see below).

+The very first of those tuples is a special case; it is some kind of a header.

 ```text
                                 ┌────────[record size] bytes───────┐